Robust Decision Aggregation with Adversarial Experts: General Model

 First, we prove that for the general model, aggregators are vulnerable to adversaries.
 A direct observation is that fixing the number of experts $n$ while increasing the number of adversaries $k$ will not decrease the regret $R(\Theta,\Sigma)$.
 Since the new adversaries can always pretend to be truthful experts.
 In most cases, when $\gamma\approx 1/2$, it is impossible to design any informative aggregator since an adversarial expert can report opposite views to another truthful expert.

 One natural question is how many adversaries we need to attack the aggregator.
 For this question, we provide a negative result.
 The following lemma shows that for a large family of information structures, a few adversaries are enough to fool the aggregator.
 Surprisingly, the number of adversaries is independent of the number of truthful experts but grows linearly with the number of states.
 In special, in the binary state setting, one adversary is enough to completely fool the aggregator.
-The proof is deferred to \Cref{apx:general}.